while-basic/liftoff/README.md

 ## Introduction

-Liftoff is an interview preparation tool that provides AI feedback on your mock interviews.
+This is an interview preparation tool that provides AI feedback on your mock interviews.

 ## One-click Deploy